MaxCojocari/tum-pad/README.md

 - Integrate Prometheus and Grafana for effective service logging and monitoring.
 - Implement a Transaction Coordinator in the API Gateway to handle 2PC and long-running transaction mechanisms, ensuring safe and atomic creation of auctions and their lobbies in the Bidder Service.
 - Add a Data Warehouse for in-depth analysis of auctions, bids, bidders, and their activity.
-- Set up a PostgreSQL cluster with three replicas (one master for read and write, and two read-only followers) to ensure redundancy and failover via customized configurations.
+- Set up a MongoDB cluster with three replicas (one master for read and write, and two read-only followers) to ensure redundancy and failover via customized configurations.
 - Deploy a Redis cluster in the auction service for sharded caching of user data, utilizing consistent hashing for efficient data distribution.

 ## Technology Stack & Communication Patterns